Palm Router or Full Size? [11 Differences You Should Know!]

 Full size routers tend to use induction motors.
 An induction design optimizes high horsepower in a small motor.
 It generates less torque at low speeds.
 But most full size router work occurs in the 8,000 to 24,000 RPM optimal range.

 So each motor type is well suited for its respective tool.
 But in general, universal motors offer better speed control and low end torque.
-Induction motors optimize raw power in a compact housing.
+Induction motors optimise raw power in a compact housing.

 The base platform is another major difference between palm and full size routers.